Frequently Asked Questions

 I have heard that birth centers only care for “low risk” pregnancies.
 What is “high risk”?

 We believe that pregnancy is normal and that your body knows how to give birth.
 Your age and number of prior pregnancies do not matter to us, as long as you are healthy.
 We can deliver babies at 37 weeks gestation (3 weeks before your due date) and up to 42 weeks gestation (two weeks past your due date).
 However, there are high-risk situations that are not appropriate for out-of-hospital birth.
-We cannot accept clients chronic high blood pressure, diabetes requiring insulin, placenta previa (the placenta is over the cervix), pregnancy induced hypertension/ preeclampsia (aka “toxemia”), or a previously diagnosed medical issue with the baby (heart defect, etc) that will require special care.
-If you have a question about your “risk status” feel free to call and make an appointment to speak with Robin or Julie about your personal concerns.
+We cannot accept clients with chronic high blood pressure, diabetes requiring medication or insulin, placenta previa (the placenta is over the cervix), pregnancy induced hypertension/ preeclampsia (aka “toxemia”), or a previously diagnosed medical issue with the baby (heart defect, etc) that will require special care.
+If you have a question about your “risk status” feel free to make an appointment to speak with Robin or Julie about your personal concerns.

 What happens if there is a problem during my pregnancy or birth?